Close Banner

 Transportation

-With such a large resort, there are lots of complimentary transportation options.
+With such a large resort, there are also lots of complimentary transportation options.
 Depending on your location, you can travel by bus, boat, monorail or Skyliner.
 Allow for extra travel time, especially waiting for the next bus to arrive.
+Usually, they run every 20-25 minutes.
 You can also travel to all areas of the resort via car.
+However, keep in mind you will need to pay for parking at the theme parks.
 Check out our complete guide to Walt Disney World Transportation for more details!

 Things to Do at Disney World